Children’s Health Resources

 Medicaid and the Children’s Health Insurance Program (CHIP) provide no-cost or low-cost health coverage for eligible children in Pennsylvania.
-These programs provide health coverage for children so that they can get routine check-ups, immunizations and dental care to keep them healthy.
+These programs provide health coverage for children to get routine check-ups, immunizations, and dental care to keep them healthy.

 Even if your child has been turned down in the past or you don’t know if they qualify, you may be able to get health coverage now.

-- Visit InsureKidsNow.gov to find out more about no-cost or low-cost health and dental coverage programs for children in Pennsylvania.
+- Visit InsureKidsNow.gov to learn more about no-cost or low-cost health and dental coverage programs for children in Pennsylvania.

-- Children’s Health Insurance Program (CHIP): If you have a child under the age of 19 years old that in uninsured, you may qualify for free or low cost health insurance.
+- Children’s Health Insurance Program (CHIP): If you have an uninsured child under the age of 19, you may qualify for free or low-cost health insurance.
 In Pennsylvania, no income is too high to apply for coverage.
 In Pennsylvania, visit chipcoverspakids.com to find out more.

 - Find eligibility and other information regarding CHIP nationwide here.